Lleida: Railway

-Lleida is served by Renfe's Madrid-Barcelona high-speed rail line, serving Barcelona, Zaragoza, Calatayud, Guadalajara, and Madrid.
+Lleida is served by Renfe's Madrid–Barcelona high-speed rail line, serving Barcelona, Zaragoza, Calatayud, Guadalajara, and Madrid.
 Lleida has a new airport opened in January 2010, and a minor airfield located in Alfès.
 Also, the town is the western terminus of the Eix Transversal Lleida-Girona, and a railway covering the same distance (Eix Transversal Ferroviari) is currently under planning.

 Lleida's only passenger railway station is Lleida Pirineus.
 It is served by both Renfe and Ferrocarrils de la Generalitat de Catalunya train lines.
 In the future a Rodalies Lleida commuter network will connect the town with its adjacent area and the main towns of its province, improving the existing network with more train frequency and newly built infrastructure.
 A second railway station is Pla de la Vilanoveta in an industrial area, and only used by freight trains.
 A future railway museum will be located in its facilities.
-Since 2008 the bulk of public transport of the Lleida's surrounding area, mainly buses operated by several companies, is managed by Autoritat Territorial de la Mobilitat de l'Àrea de Lleida.
+Since 2008 the bulk of public transport of Lleida's surrounding area, mainly buses operated by several companies, is managed by Autoritat Territorial de la Mobilitat de l'Àrea de Lleida.